 One of the primary responsibilities of this office is to develop and implement strategies in collaboration with the Office of the Provost and other vice presidential areas to transform and expand UNT's research enterprise.

-One area that reflects ORI’s vision in the development of new initiatives is the Strategic Plan for Research, UNT’s ten year plan towards becoming a national research university.
+One area that reflects ORI’s vision in the continued development of initiatives is the Strategic Plan for Research, UNT’s ten year plan towards becoming a national research university.